aythrea/Warhammer-Space-Wolves-1000/Wolves Everywhere.md

 . **The Axe Morkai - Two-handed:** Range:Melee|Type:Melee|S:x2|AP:-3|D:3|Abilities:-|

 . **Thunder hammer:** Range:Melee|Type:Melee|S:x2|AP:-2|D:3|Abilities:Each time an attack is made with this weapon, subtract 1 from that attack’s hit roll.|

 &nbsp;

-**++ Roster Rules ++**

-. **Angels of Death:** This unit has the following abilities: And They Shall Know No Fear, Bolter Discipline, Shock Assault and Combat Doctrines. ()

-. **Bolter Discipline:** Instead of following the normal rules for Rapid Fire weapons, models in this unit shooting Rapid Fire bolt weapons make double the number of attacks if any of the following apply

-- The shooting model's target is within half the weapon's range
-- The shooting model is Infantry (excluding Centurion models) and it's unit Remained Stationary in your previous Movement Phase.
-- The shooting model is a Terminator or Biker

-For the purposes of this ability, a Rapid Fire bolt weapon is any bolt weapon (see page 195) with the Rapid Fire type.  ()

-. **Shock Assault:** Each time this unit fights if it made a charge move, was charged or performed a Heroic Intervention this turn, then until that fight is resolved, add 1 to the Attacks characteristic of models in this unit.  ()

-&nbsp;

-**++ Selection Rules ++**

-. **Angels of Death:** This unit has the following abilities: And They Shall Know No Fear, Bolter Discipline, Shock Assault and Combat Doctrines. ()

-. **Hunters Unleashed:** - Each time a model with this tactic makes a melee attack, if that model’s unit made a charge move, was charged or performed a Heroic Intervention this turn, add 1 to that attack’s hit roll.
-- Units with this tactic are eligible to perform Heroic Interventions as if they were CHARACTERS. ()

-. **Outflank:** During deployment, if every model in this unit has this ability, then you can set up this unit behind enemy lines instead of setting it up on the battlefield.
-If you do, then in the Reinforcements step of one of your Movement phases you can set up this unit wholly within 6" of any battlefield edge and more than 9" away from any enemy models ()

-&nbsp;